|

 Remains of the old western part of the city wall |

-After a couple of long days of walking and climbing stairs, today our third and last day in Beijing, we were simply too pooped to do the longish trip to the Summer Palace we’d planned, but have taken a couple of shortish walks locally.
+After a couple of long days of walking and climbing stairs, today our third and last day in Beijing, we were simply too pooped to do the longish trip to the Summer Palace that we had planned, but took a couple of shortish walks locally.

 |